BernardTatin/oaklisp-20-jul-93/README.md

 # note
-Try to compile oaklisp on Solaris 11
+Try to compile oaklisp on Solaris 11.
+It works.

 # original _README_
 This directory contains a release of the Oaklisp system.